-Like using a mouse to click elements on a computer screen, using the stylus to tap elements on your companion screen is the basic action that gets things done on your companion.
+Like using a mouse to click elements on a computer screen, using the stylus to tap elements on your PC companion screen is the basic action that gets things done on your PC companion.

-The first time you start your WorkPad c3 companion, setup instructions appear on the screen.
+The first time you start your WorkPad PC companion, setup instructions appear on the screen.
 These instructions include a calibration screen, or digitizer.
-Calibration aligns the internal circuitry of your companion with its touch-sensitive screen so that when you tap an element on the screen, the companion can detect exactly which task you want to perform.
+Calibration aligns the internal circuitry of your PC companion with its touch-sensitive screen so that when you tap an element on the screen, the PC companion can detect exactly which task you want to perform.

-Important: Always use the point of the stylus for tapping or making strokes on the companion screen.
-Never use an actual pen, pencil, or other sharp object to write on the companion screen.
+Important: Always use the point of the stylus for tapping or making strokes on the PC companion screen.
+Never use an actual pen, pencil, or other sharp object to write on the PC companion screen.

-With your companion turned on, you can tap the companion screen to do many operations, such as the following:
+With your PC companion turned on, you can tap the PC companion screen to perform many operations, such as the following: